Home

 The gopher can be killed by either the fumes themselves, or the lack of oxygen.
 This technique is effective about 50% of the time.
 You know how averages work.
 One guy gets lucky 75-90% of the time.
 The other guy is unlucky in the same proportion.

-Best technique with gassers to kill gophers?
-Use a bunch of them, all in the same application, rather than planning to use them at intermittent intervals.
-This particular brand, The Giant Destroyer Gas Bomb offers 4 larger size flares that put out a significant amount of fumes, having a good success rate.
 If the gopher is not in the tunnel, there is no residual effect.
 Gophers may be able to smell the fumes from a distance and plug the tunnel.
 Setting off several flares in multiple locations will increase your odds.

 The good news?
 The ingredients are typically fertilizer elements, so the gassers are safe to use in most locations.
 Just be cautious using anything that burns, especially in areas with dry grass or brush.